-Embassy or Consulate of Vietnam for the most up to date information.
+Embassy or Consulate of Vietnam for up-to-date information.

 In order to obtain a visa extension from the Vietnamese immigration authorities (including for overstaying your visa), your passport must have at least six months' validity remaining at the time of application.
-This requirement is subject to change, so confirm with the nearest
+This requirement is subject to change.
+For up-to-date information, check with the nearest

 Embassy or Consulate of Vietnam.